arkon/aspnet-mvc-sandbox/README.md

 bower install
 ```

-This project was developed in Visual Studio 2013.
+Use Visual Studio 2013 (or higher) for development and testing.

+### Deployment

+Coming soon?